CVMix/CVMix-src/README.md

 regime.
 In each case, the stratification parameter is set and then the temperature and salinity diffusivity coefficients are computed.

-The third driver runs a set of 6 tests for KPP boundary layer mixing:
+The third driver runs a set of seven tests for KPP boundary layer mixing:
   1. Compute the boundary layer depth for a column with a given HMIX (HBLT should = |HMIX|+2)
   2. Compute shape function coefficients with G(0) = G(1) = G'(1) = 0 and G'(0)